 One of my favorite places from him was the Cactus Garden.
 I have taken hundred of photos.
 I just love cacti!!! how about you?

 There is a full day excursion in Lanzarote that take you to the North of the island to discover several of the Cesar Manrique creations.
 It includes the 6 locations I have included in the photos above:

 - Cactus Garden with hundreds of species of cactus and great views of the area from the windmill

 - Cueva de los Verdes - a 7km long Lava tunnel created by the eruption of Monte Corona 8000 years ago - you can walk a portion and have a surprise at the end (I won't spoil)!

-- Jameos del agua - part of the architectural ensemble was designed by Cesar Manrique. it is fund to explore and watch the small white crabs in the lake.
+- Jameos del agua - part of the architectural ensemble was designed by Cesar Manrique.
+It is fun to explore and watch the small white crabs in the lake.
 But I must admit it is quite frustrating not to be able to swim in that incredible pool!!!

-- The Cesar Manrique Fondation with some of its pieces.
+- The Cesar Manrique Fondation with some of his art pieces.
 It is his former residence and it integrates with the lava

 - Mirador des Rio and its amazing views over La Graciosa